Skip to main content

 00:35:35:01 – 00:36:12:11

-Link it to your business strategy and specific kind of our capability is that’ll make it more convincing.
+Link it to your business strategy and specific ROI and capability that’ll make it more convincing.
 Definitely assess where you are right now.
 How much of a stretch is developing a learning culture for you and your organization?
-And I would say also have employee conversations to really understand what are the barriers to achieving and moving towards a learning culture and then of course, getting buy in from leadership, getting by and from the C-suite.
+And I would say also have employee conversations to really understand what are the barriers to achieving and moving towards a learning culture and then of course, getting buy in from leadership, getting by in from the C-suite.

 00:36:12:11 – 00:36:39:07